Panasonic G9 vs Olympus E-M10

 It is notable that the G9 has a microphone port, which is missing on the E-M10.
 Such an external microphone input can help to substantially improve the quality of audio recordings when a good external microphone is used.

 The G9 is a recent model that features in the current product line-up of Panasonic.
 In contrast, the E-M10 has been discontinued (but it can be found pre-owned on eBay).
 As a replacement in the same line of cameras, the E-M10 was succeeded by the Olympus E-M10 II.
+Further information on the two cameras, as well as related accessories, can be found on the official Panasonic and Olympus websites.

 Review summary: Panasonic G9 vs Olympus E-M10